Skip to main content

 It is important for clinical trials to have participants of different ages, sexes, races, and ethnicities.
 When research involves a group of people who are similar, the findings may not apply to or benefit everyone.
 When clinical trials include diverse participants, the study results may have a much wider applicability.

-Researchers need the participation of older people in their clinical trials so that scientists can learn more about how the new drugs, therapies, medical devices, surgical procedures, or tests will work for older people.
-For more information, check out NIA’s What Are Clinical Trials and Studies? tip sheet.
+Researchers need the participation of older adults in their clinical trials so that they can learn more about how new drugs, therapies, medical devices, surgical procedures, or tests will work for all people.
+For more information, check out National Institute on Aging’s What Are Clinical Trials and Studies? tip sheet.